kanekos99/blog/src/posts/2025-12-05-Blog-Dev-Log-1.md

 {% imgBlock "/posts/images/blog-dev-log/tag_list_page.png", "Taglist Page" %}

 [This page](/blog/taglist/) simply displays a list of all current tags used on this blog.
 It is automatically updated whenever I add a new tag to a post.
-I don't think there is a built in collection you can use in 11ty to get all your tags, but this custom function in the .eleventy.js config file did the trick for me:
+I don't think there is a built-in collection you can use in 11ty to get all your tags, but this custom function in the .eleventy.js config file did the trick for me:

 ```
 eleventyConfig.addCollection("allTags", function (collectionApi) {